Sixth National Government of New Zealand: 2025

+On 11 October, the 2025 New Zealand local referendums on Māori wards and constituencies was held.
+The final results of the referendums were 24 councils voted to remove them and 18 councils voted to keep them.
 On 14 October, Parliament passed legislation allowing radio and television stations to broadcast advertisements on Christmas Day, Good Friday, Easter Sunday and Anzac Day.
 The legislation was supported by the National, Labour and ACT parties but was opposed by the Greens, New Zealand First and Te Pāti Māori.
 On 22 October, Parliament passed the government's legislation limiting the threshold for Māori foreshore and seabed claims.
 While the government coalition supported the bill, opposition parties vowed to repeal the legislation if they formed the next government.